 Her areas of interest are in family law and policy and (empirical) socio-legal research.

 She is currently leading three research projects on:

 - Finding Fault - a major study of the current ground for divorce in England and Wales (funded by the Nuffield Foundation).
-Website here
+Project blog here and Nuffield website here

 - Enforcement of contact orders (funded by the Nuffield Foundation) - final report now available here

 - Litigants in person in private family law cases (for the Ministry of Justice) - final report and summary now available

 Liz is a socio-legal scholar working in the fields of family studies and family law and policy.
 Her research on post-separation parenting informed judicial training by the Judicial Studies Board in 2011.